sookinoby/generative-models/README.md

 In contrast, a generative model will learn the underlying distribution for Martian (mean =274, std= 8.71) and Human (mean=174, std=7.32).  ![Alt text](images/humans_mars.png?raw=true "Unrolled RNN")<br />

 By extending this model, we can generate new Martians and Humans, or a new interbreed species (humars).
 We can also use this model for classifying Martians and Humans, just like the discriminative model.
+For a concrete understanding of generative vs discriminative models please check [this](https://arxiv.org/pdf/1703.01898.pdf)

 ### The Need For Hidden State